Build the Right Ebook Pricing Strategy

 Education Value

-• The overall decline in enrollments in higher education leading to lower book sales.
+• The overall decline in enrollments in higher education leads to lower book sales.

 • The inroads of “e” learning on overall sales.